Sinar/kopitiam/.github/ISSUE_TEMPLATE/refactoring.md

 ---
 name: Refactoring
-about: Suggest a refactoring for this project
+about: Suggest a refactoring for this project.
+Suggest & describe the reasons to revamp the codes to suit the latest needs
-title: '[Refactoring] : '
 labels: question, enhancement
+title: '[FOE-KM/Sinar refactoring]: '
+labels: 'bug'
-assignees: ''
+assignees: 'samqi'
+projects: ["Sinar/7"]

 ---